 Colombia's got the makings of a premier tourist destination, not to mention a complete turn-around in terms of socio-economics in just a few decades, so why is it known for cocaine fields, drug trafficking, and coffee?

-It may take a long time for Colombia to outgrow its wild-west, kingpin controlled image that is reiterated every few months or so with stories in the media about kidnappings and other acts of violence, but slowly and surely the country is pulling itself out from under the control of ne'er-do-wells.
+It may take a long time for Colombia to outgrow its wild-west, kingpin controlled image that held the country in a vice grip for too long, but slowly and surely the country is pulling itself out from under the control of ne'er-do-wells.
+It's reported, over and over, by travelers to be one of their favorite countries in South America.

 What to do